Read about our award winning Coronavirus (COVID-19) cover included on all policies here

 Can I travel against Foreign, Commonwealth & Development Office (FCDO) travel advice?

-The cover under our policies may be reduced where there Foreign, Commonwealth & Development Office (FCDO) advises against either 'all' or 'all but essential' travel.
+There is no cover under our policies where the Foreign, Commonwealth & Development Office (FCDO) advises against travel.
 You can view the current advice by clicking here.

 Please Note: If you are travelling to multiple destinations under your policy you must check the FCDO advice before each leg of your trip.
-If you are travelling for non essential travel and move from a country without advice in place to a country for which 'all but essential' travel advice is in place your cover will be reduced as outlined above for that portion of your trip.
+If you are travelling for non-essential travel and move from a country without advice in place to a country for which 'all but essential' travel advice is in place there will be no cover under your policy, even if the country would be otherwise covered.

 Am I covered to cancel my trip if the outbound flight is cancelled?